 The Law School offers abundant and varied support to Academic Fellows.
 Fellows have faculty mentors who support them on the market; office space and a research budget; full involvement in faculty workshops, academic activities, libraries, and research facilities; and tuition exemption for those completing graduate legal study.
 Academic Fellows also benefit from the Law School’s Careers in Law Teaching Program, which moots job talks in front of full-time faculty members and provides support throughout the academic job search.

 Compensation and other requirements

 Compensation and benefits are comparable with other leading academic-track law fellowships.
 In addition to base salary, Academic Fellows are eligible for university housing, research support, plus fringe benefits.
 The appointment begins on July 1 and lasts two years, though Fellows have the option to remain for a third year.
 Fellows are expected to be in residence in New York during the academic year.
-While teaching, Academic Fellows are designated as Lecturers in Law*.
-Fellows also carry a university title of Postdoctoral Research Scholar.

 - Cover letter